 Fog lights, parking lights, daytime lights – automotive body lighting has such variation for each model, so make sure to familiarize yourself with what you’re shooting.
 BMWs usually have “angel eyes”, but now Porsche has its own unique daytime light design.
 A Dodge Challenger’s iconic orange circular parking lamps are details you don’t want to miss.
 If you can’t turn all the lights on at once, then shoot an exposure for each and combine in post.
 Even if it isn’t 100% realistic, your final shot will look much more dramatic with all the lights on.

 Tip 4: Use special effects and lens filters

 You can use photography haze to bring out the triangle-like pattern the headlights put out for a nice effect.
-Use a neutral density filter to help hold your exposure open longer for some motion effects and to bring out details you might otherwise miss.
+Use a neutral density filter to help hold your exposure open longer to bring out details.
 You can also use a multi-point filter on your lens to create a star burst.
 However, make sure to shoot an exposure without this particular lens as well, since this effect is obvious and permanent.
 You may decide you don’t like it in the final image.

 Tip 5: Hit the brakes